NeCTAR-RC/nectar-training/package04/sections/cloudProCons.markdown

     * the ability to scale up (and down) rapidly.

-    While NeCTAR services are free to you, but you must request an allocation of a certain amount of maximum resources you will be using.

 + **Individual setup:** Users can configure their own server (e.g. choose the operating system and install software) and run it in a cloud whenever they need the computational resources.